qnx-ports/check-tools/doc/check_config.md

 Each test file will be run, and the JUnitXML result from the file will be added to the congregate report.

-Should add skipped tests to the congregate report.

 NOTE: junitxml reports skipped tests on a test case basis.
 Will need to get the list of test cases in order to report a skipped suite, which can run into issues if the file itself crashes or deadlocks (gRPC comes to mind).
 We will have to skip these without otherwise reporting them.
 See norun.

-Should add errored tests to the congregate report when it's not already done (i.e. for googletest).

 Should have a package level test.toml file that applies only to the package, and a project level test.toml file that applies to all packages containing preset defaults.

-Do we want to skip entire files on an arch or os basis?
 ```toml
 # test.toml